ahmnouira/intern-it.tn/README.md

 2. install mongoDB `sudo apt-get install mongo`
 3. `node -v` to check the version.
 4. `npm install` to install app dependencies.
 5. `nodemon server.js` to run the server.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. or simply run `node server.js`.

 ## run the **MongoDB** Server